lope3s/myChat/README.md

 # myChat

-myChat is a full-stack app that i've created to test my evolution with the past months of professional experience.<hr/>
-In this project, my goal was to build a chat aplication with React-Native and a full GraphQL Server with webSockets to create the real time communication between server and client and to do this i've used the Apollo Server Express library.
+myChat is a full-stack app that i've created to test my evolution with the past months of professional experience.\n In this project, my goal was to build a chat aplication with React-Native and a full GraphQL Server with webSockets to create the real time communication between server and client and to do this i've used the Apollo Server Express library.

 ## Mobile installation